appoptics/appoptics-bindings-node/.github/README.md

 Building is done using [node-pre-gyp](https://github.com/mapbox/node-pre-gyp).

-1. `npx node-pre-gyp rebuild` is all that is needed.
+1. Before a build, `setup-liboboe.js` must run at leaset once in order to create symbolic links to the correct version of liboboe so the `SONAME` field can be satisfied.
+2. Run `npx node-pre-gyp rebuild`.
 More granular commands avaliable.
 See `node-pre-gyp` documentation.

-Before a build, `setup-liboboe.js` must run at lease once in order to create symbolic links to the correct version of liboboe so the `SONAME` field can be satisfied.

 The `install` and `rebuild` scripts in `package.json` run `setup-liboboe.js` as the first step before invoking `node-pre-gyp`.
-As a result, initial `npm` install will set links as required.

-Note that `setup-liboboe.js` can be run multiple times with no issues.
+As a result, initial `npm` install will set links as required so skipping directly to step 2 above is possible.
+That said, `setup-liboboe.js` can be run multiple times with no issues.

 ### Debugging